 The public awareness of PropTech is on the uptake.
 According to CB Insights, an estimated $6 billion in venture capital has been invested on a global scale in PropTech since 2011, with about 70% of that colossal growth occurring roughly within the past two years.
 That trend is on an upward climb, as financing volume for PropTech enjoys a steady surge of 36% year on year amid projections looking at $3 billion by the end of 2017.

 In the wake of all this excitement, it is the consumers that may stand to benefit the most as they become empowered through the wonderful possibilities brought about by technology.

-The Asia Pacific region is now considered the world’s largest testing ground and central hotspot for real estate technology.
+The Asia Pacific region is now considered the world’s largest testing ground and a central hotspot for real estate technology.
 Home to at least 179 PropTech startups including Roomz, this region’s recent accumulation of power revolves around the $4.8 billion in funding that it has obtained since 2013.

 The blockchain revolution and cryptocurrency is the talk of the town with recent reports claiming that bitcoin’s creator may be on the way to becoming the world’s first trillionaire.
-Dubai’s land registry announced its own cryptocurrency, Singapore has begun tokenizing its dollar via the Ubin Project – a Monetary Authority of the nation’s ongoing distributed ledger technology trial.
+Dubai’s land registry announced its cryptocurrency, Singapore has begun tokenizing its dollar via the Ubin Project – a Monetary Authority of the nation’s ongoing distributed ledger technology trial.